-Using SR03 is easy.
-It can be connected directly to commonly used datalogging systems.
-The irradiance in W/m^2 is calculated by dividing the SR03 output, a small voltage, by the sensitivity.
-This sensitivity is provided with SR03 on its calibration certificate.
+Using the analogue SR05-A1 is easy: the pyranometer can be connected directly to commonly used data logging systems.
+The irradiance in W/m^2 is calculated by dividing the SR05-A1 output, a small voltage, by the sensitivity.
+This sensitivity is provided with SR05-A1 on its calibration certificate.

-The central equation governing SR03 is: E = U/S
+The central equation governing SR05-A1 is: E = U/S